The Humphrey School of Public Affairs is pleased to announce the recipients of its 18th Hubert H. Humphrey Public Leadership Awards.

 About the honorees

 Tracey Williams-Dillard, CEO and publisher of the Minnesota Spokesman-Recorder.
-Established in 1934, it is the oldest Black-owned newspaper in Minnesota and one of the longest-standing, family-owned newspapers in the country.
+Established in 1934, it is the oldest Black-owned business and newspaper in Minnesota and one of the longest-standing, family-owned newspapers in the country.
 As the granddaughter of the paper's founder, civil rights activist and businessman Cecil E. Newman, Williams-Dillard continues to fulfill the Spokesman-Recorder’s mission to provide timely news and information focused on community empowerment and education, while championing underrepresented voices.

 Laura Bishop and Chuck Weber